vladi03/movies/docs/landscape-poster-design.md

 # Design: Landscape Poster Integration and Random Movie Carousel

 ## Summary
-Add support for AI-generated landscape poster images and surface them in a Netflix-style hero carousel.
-This requires expanding the AI prompt and schema, storing the landscape URL in Firestore, exposing an endpoint that returns four random movies, updating the web UI to consume and display this data, and providing a migration strategy so existing movies still render correctly.
+Add support for landscape poster images sourced from TMDB and surface them in a Netflix-style hero carousel.
+This requires expanding the data fetch and schema, storing the landscape URL in Firestore, exposing an endpoint that returns four random movies, updating the web UI to consume and display this data, and providing a migration strategy so existing movies still render correctly.

 ## Goals
 - Store a second, landscape-oriented poster URL for each movie.